Sidebar

 Policy Statement

-This policy describes University employees’ and others’ duty to disclose the development of software and patentable inventions emanating from research activities and their right to release software under an Open-Source License.
+This policy describes the duty of University employees, students, and others to disclose the creation and development of software and their right to release software under an Open-Source License.

 University Ownership.
-Intellectual property that is an invention or software created by University employees, students, post-doctoral or other fellows in the course of their research; or created by individuals, including students, or post-doctoral or other fellows, using substantial University resources, is owned by the University subject to the terms of written agreements (including grants, contracts, and cooperative agreements with the federal government ) between the University and third parties under which the University, solely or in collaboration, conducts research or other activities.
+Intellectual property that is an invention or software created by University employees in the course of their employment; or created by individuals, including students, post-doctoral or other fellows in the course of their research; or created by individuals, including students, or post-doctoral or other fellows, using substantial University resources, is owned by the University subject to Board of Regents Policy: Commercialization of Intellectual Property Rights.

 Duty to Report.
-All such persons must report the creation of an invention prior to any public disclosure to Technology Commercialization to enable the University to exercise its rights as owner of the invention and to ensure that its obligations to third parties and the federal government are satisfied.
+All such persons must report to Technology Commercialization the creation of an invention, or software that includes an invention, as soon as reportable intellectual property has been identified and prior to any public disclosure to enable the University to exercise its rights as owner of the invention and to ensure that its obligations to third parties and its obligations to report inventions to the federal government are satisfied.
+Reports should include a list of all contributors and their affiliations, full details of the invention, and any sponsored funding used in the course of creating the invention, and individuals submitting the report should be prepared to cooperate with Technology Commercialization to fill in any missing details.
 Researchers must follow Administrative Procedure: Reporting Inventions or Software to the University and Sponsors to make these reports.

 All such persons may report the creation of any software to Technology Commercialization to enable the University to license the rights to an external organization or person.